district09/php_package_gent-lez/SECURITY.md

 > While we are working on a patch, please do not reveal the issue publicly.
 >
 > The resolution takes anywhere between a couple of days to a month depending
-> on its complexity and the coordination with the downstream projects (see next
+> on its complexity, and the coordination with the downstream projects (see next
 > paragraph).

 ## Security Advisories